 Step 1: Know Which Personas You Want to Hire You

-Other personas might be managers of specific types of buildings like hospitals, churches, or airports, or small business owners with unique buildings and needs.
+Other personas might be managers of specific types of buildings like churches, daycares, or small business owners with unique buildings and needs.

 Setting your sights on specific customer types will not only help you qualify leads, but will result in you working more of those clients, which over time allows you to position yourself as an expert in servicing that particular industry.